yqthanks/Significant-DBSCAN-matlab/README.md

 }
 ```

-Please cite this paper if the code is used for result comparison, etc.
+More versions/data will be added soon.
+We appreciate citing of this paper if the code/data is used for result comparison, etc.

 **Sharing code to support reproducible research.**